 Gay-friendly and Gay Hotels in Tokyo

-Having said that, everyone likes to be surrounded by people with common interests, and as such there are a few well-known gay-friendly hotels in Tokyo that are hot spots for gay travelers to stay – either because of their location near the Shinjuku Ni-chōme gay village – the best place to stay in Tokyo if you are looking for gay nightlife – or their design and inclusive vibes.
+Everyone likes to be surrounded by people with common interests.
+As such, there are a few well-known gay-friendly hotels in Tokyo that are hot spots for gay travelers to stay – either because of their location near the Shinjuku Ni-chōme gay village – the best place to stay in Tokyo if you are looking for gay nightlife – or their design and inclusive vibes.

 Gay-friendly Luxury Hotel in Tokyo

-Hotel Gracery Shinjuku ☆☆☆☆ – Only a few minutes walk from the gay area of Tokyo, the Hotel Gracery Shinjuku is always our favorite gay hotel in Tokyo – and first choice for excellent service, modern design, and affordable prices.
+- Hotel Gracery Shinjuku ☆☆☆☆ – Only a few minute’s walk from the gay area of Tokyo, the Hotel Gracery Shinjuku is always our favorite gay hotel in Tokyo – and the first choice for excellent service, modern design, and affordable prices.
 Oh, and did we mention the quirky Godzilla statue!
-A new, next-generation hotel focused on providing convenience, efficiency, and comfort there is bright, compact rooms, a casual Italian restaurant and a fun coffee shop with terrace.
+A new, next-generation hotel focused on providing convenience, efficiency, and comfort.
+There are bright, compact rooms, a casual Italian restaurant, and a fun coffee shop with a terrace.

-The Ritz-Carlton ☆☆☆☆☆ – Set within Tokyo’s tallest building – Midtown Tower-, the fabulous Ritz-Carlton, Tokyo offers the ultimate luxury hotel accommodation in Tokyo complete with panoramic vistas of the skyline and Mt.
+- The Ritz-Carlton ☆☆☆☆☆ – Set within Tokyo’s tallest building – Midtown Tower-, the fabulous Ritz-Carlton, Tokyo offers the ultimate luxury hotel accommodation in Tokyo complete with panoramic vistas of the skyline and Mt.
 Fuji on a clear day.
-A stay at this downtown Tokyo hotel begins on the 45th level where floor-to-ceiling windows perfectly frame the skyline.
-Besides opulent rooms, there are also luxury amenities as impressive as the views including an acclaimed French restaurant, an uber-chic lounge with a bar, swanky spa, indoor lap pool, saunas and a modern gym.
+A stay at this downtown Tokyo hotel begins on the 45th level, where floor-to-ceiling windows perfectly frame the horizon.
+Besides opulent rooms, there are also luxury amenities as impressive as the views, including an acclaimed French restaurant, an uber-chic lounge with a bar, swanky spa, indoor lap pool, saunas, and a modern gym.

-Claska ☆☆☆☆ – Arguable Tokyo’s best design hotel, the Claska offer 20 utterly unique rooms focussed on comfort and aesthetics.
-Not only that but there are several floors devoted entirely to galleries, artists’ studios and function spaces – including a lifestyle shop that offers a range of items, from traditional Japanese crafts to new designer products.
+- Claska ☆☆☆☆ – Arguably Tokyo’s best design hotel, the Claska offers 20 utterly unique rooms focussed on comfort and aesthetics.
+Not only that, but there are several floors devoted entirely to galleries, artists’ studios, and function spaces – including a lifestyle shop that offers a range of items, from traditional Japanese crafts to new designer products.
 Add to this the world-class rooftop terrace, and you have a hotel stay in Tokyo you will not soon forget.
 Very gay-popular (as most design hotels tend to be!)

 Gay-friendly Mid-Range, Budget Hotels, and Hostels in Tokyo

-Tokyu Stay Shinjuku ☆☆☆ – A straightforward hotel in Shinjuku Ni-chōme with snug, minimalist rooms but gay-popular given its location.
-The staff was very professional and friendly, the room was clean, the bed comfortable and the bathroom modern and convenient.
-The breakfast served was also great and helped save time and money in the mornings.
+- Tokyu Stay Shinjuku ☆☆☆ – A straightforward hotel in Shinjuku Ni-chōme with snug, minimalist rooms but gay-popular given its location.
+The staff was very professional and friendly, the room was clean, the bed comfortable, and the bathroom modern and convenient.
+The breakfast served was also tremendous and helped save time and money in the mornings.

-Prime Pod Ginza ☆☆– Luxury streamlined capsule hotel providing the ultimate Tokyo urban stay with active daytime and relaxing night time.
+- Prime Pod Ginza ☆☆– Luxury streamlined capsule hotel providing the ultimate Tokyo urban stay with active daytime and relaxing night time.
 We can’t say it is for everyone, but the common spaces remind us of 5-star hotels, as does the service while sleeping in a capsule is so uniquely Japanese you should try it at least once.
-There are many, many capsule hotels in Tokyo but this one is specifically set-up to accept foreigners and make it easy for us!
+There are many, many capsule hotels in Tokyo, but this one is expressly set up to accept foreigners and make it easy for us!

 Gay Nightlife in Tokyo